New York’s WiFi Initiative Expands

 Posted in: Apple, Apps, iPhone, News

-Tags: app store, app store rejection, apple arbitrary, apple decisions, apps pulled, iphone app wifi detector, wi-fi, wi-fi detector, wi-fi detector iphone, wifi
+Tags: app store, app store rejection, apple arbitrary, apple decisions, iphone app wifi detector, wi-fi, wi-fi detector, wi-fi detector iphone, wifi